A Place for Mom

 What is California’s Form 602a?

-Form 602a is the California state physician’s report that informs a licensed residential care facility for the elderly about a potential resident’s needs for care, medication, assistance, and more.
+Form 602a is the California state physician’s report that informs a licensed residential care facility for the elderly (RCFE) about a potential resident’s needs for care, medication, assistance, and more.
+RCFEs are California state licensed facilities that support seniors with activities of daily living, memory care, and supervision.
+Depending on the type of license, different RCFEs in California offer different levels of care, such as assisted livingmemory care, and skilled nursing care.

 The physician’s report requires the following: